Welcome to Residence Education

 Naturally, we think Ann Arbor is an incredible place to do our work in Residence Education.
 And we're not alone.
 The New York Times calls us "the ultimate college town," raving about our "urban sophistication" and our "mix of restaurants, bars, boutiques, art-house movie theatres, and world-class art museums."
 Both Popular Science and Country Home magazine named Ann Arbor one of the "greenest" places in America.
 Our stages and concert halls attract a stunning array of musical talents, and in the summer the streets are transformed by not just one but four art fairs.

 Interested in visiting?
 Ann Arbor is a college town that's very easy to get to and the perfect launch pad for trips.
 Detroit and Canada are short jaunts by car.
 Michigan's glorious Great Lakes are only a few hours away.
-And with Detroit International Airport less than a half-hour's drive, you can wake up in Ann Arbor and be in New York by lunch, never leaving the Eastern Time Zone.
+And with Detroit Metropolitan Airport less than a half-hour's drive, you can wake up in Ann Arbor and be in New York by lunch, never leaving the Eastern Time Zone.

 The Michigan Difference